-Below is a guest post from Rita who has spent loads of time in Zanzibar.
-I asked her to share with you how to get to Zanzibar, some of her favorite Zanzibar hotels, and an itinerary for 3 weeks on the island.
-She’s added in plenty of adventurous things to do in Zanzibar throughout the article!
+Below is a guest post from Rita who has spent loads of time in Zanzibar, a beautiful region of Tanzania.
+I asked her to share with you guys the top things to do in Zanzibar as well as tips for getting around, her favorite hotels, and more!

-Few places in the world can induce images of pristine turquoise waters, white powdered sandy beaches and tropical palm-tree paradise.
-Zanzibar is one of them.
-Zanzibar, a semi-autonomous territory of Tanzania is located just off the country’s coast but with its own unique heritage and cultural flavor it feels like an entirely different world.
-It offers a unique culture experience along with being the most tranquil setting for pure relaxation.
+Few places in the world can induce images of pristine turquoise waters, white powdered sandy beaches, and tropical palm-tree paradise like Zanzibar.
+It’s a semi-autonomous territory of Tanzania located just off the country’s coast but with its own unique heritage and cultural flavor.
+It feels like an entirely different world, offering a unique cultural experience while also being a tranquil setting for pure relaxation.
 I can safely say that I found my personal slice of paradise here.

 There are plenty great places on the island so in order to get the best experience and see the highlights I would recommend spending three weeks or more.
 What I wouldn’t recommend is rushing around Zanzibar like many people do, as this is a destination worth exploring slowly.

-Month: Mid October, which was a good call, as islands most touristic months are June to September, during the dry and windy season and January-February for highest temperatures.
+Go in mid-October.
+The most touristy months are June – September, during the dry and windy season.
+January and February experience the highest temperatures.